Relocation Guide

 Importing a vehicle is possible but involves specific procedures and potential taxes.

-• Non-EU vehicles: Subject to Imposto Sobre Veículos (ISV – vehicle tax), unless exempt under relocation terms.
+• Non-EU vehicles: May be subject to Imposto Sobre Veículos (ISV – vehicle tax), unless an exemption applies under relocation rules.

 Main steps include: